 Some of the accessories included in the Optional Accessory Pack such as the aforementioned AC adapter, a USB cable, and the remote seem like they ought to be included considering the price tag of the H2n, and their absence prevents the device from being more universally functional.
 While far from perfect, if you have a need for a dedicated personal recorder that, most importantly, records very clear, customizable, professional sound, then the Zoom H2n is going to be an invaluable asset.
 For everyone else just looking to remember a grocery list or make a note of something before it slips our minds later, there isn’t any reason to take this device over making a quick recording on a smartphone.

-Personal recorders have had their livelihood challenged by smartphones and audio recording software on laptops, but high-quality models such as the Zoom H2n Handy Recorder seek to keep the old form alive.
+Bottom Line: Personal recorders have had their livelihood challenged by smartphones and audio recording software on laptops, but high-quality models such as the Zoom H2n Handy Recorder seek to keep the old form alive.
 The ability to record using four different patterns including four-channel audio really pushes this device toward its price tag, but there really just isn’t a lot of practicality for something like this that still runs on alkaline batteries and only records onto an SD card.
 What the Zoom H2n does, it does extraordinarily well, just in a fairly archaic and overcomplicated alternative compared to its cross-platform competition.

 The Zoom H2n Handy Recorder is available from Amazon for $151.34.